Doing Business With China – Where is my egg roll?

-For those not aware of it, an egg roll is a cylindrical, savory roll with shredded cabbage, chopped pork, and other fillings and is usually eaten with the fingers, dipped in duck, soy sauce or plum sauce.
+For those not aware of it, an egg roll is a cylindrical, savoury roll with shredded cabbage, chopped pork, and other fillings and is usually eaten with the fingers, dipped in duck, soy sauce or plum sauce.
 They have become a ubiquitous feature of American Chinese cuisine and are often served as free additions to American Chinese combination platters throughout the United States and are closely related to, but distinct from, the spring rolls served in mainland China.
-A Cultural history of Chinese food in the United States” has stated that the modern American egg roll was probably invented at a Chinese restaurant in New York City in the early 1930s.
+A cultural history of Chinese food in the United States” has stated that the modern American egg roll was probably invented at a Chinese restaurant in New York City in the early 1930s.

 “In my cartoons, I point out the foibles of the industry, but I am careful not to point the finger at particular individuals,” Berto says.
 “Often a cartoon helps us to stand back, to look at ourselves and laugh.
 A cartoon enables us to see ourselves as others see us,” he muses.
-You can see more of Berto’s work by clicking on this link.

-Doing Business With China – Where is my Egg Roll?
+Berto #73: March 5, 2019: Doing Business With China – Where is my egg roll?

 What is your response to this month’s Berto cartoon?
 Please add your comments